 Production Process & Release Testing

 The GMP-Ready AAV pHelper-Kan plasmid DNA was produced and released according to batch records production (e.g., documentation, material segregation, traceability, etc.).
-Although GMP-Ready plasmids are not manufactured in a GMP suite, GMP-Ready plasmids are manufactured in dedicated clean-rooms with mandated changeovers before new production cycles.
-The GMP-Ready pHelper-Kan plasmid can be used for AAV GMP manufacturing.
+Although CGMP-Ready plasmids are not manufactured in a CGMP suite, GMP-Ready plasmids are manufactured in dedicated clean-rooms with mandated changeovers before new production cycles.
+The GMP-Ready pHelper-Kan plasmid can be used for AAV CGMP manufacturing.

 Production Process of pHelper-Kan GMP-R Plasmid